Any student who would like to be considered for federal financial aid must submit a Free Application for Federal Student Aid (FAFSA).

 The University’s Money Management Program created the Money Talks series, virtual financial literacy sessions that aim to enhance your ability to start making educated financial choices for your future.
 Check out the Spring 2021 schedule and RSVP to start learning about investing, credit, loan forgiveness, and so much more!

+All students must meet specific criteria to continue to receive their various financial aid awards.
+These criteria, called Satisfactory Academic Progress (SAP), include combinations of your GPA, credits earned, etc., and may either be reviewed at the end of the semester or the end of the year, depending on the type of award.
 As we approach the middle of the Spring 2021 semester, it’s important you review and understand what is required for you to continue meeting SAP requirements for each type of aid you receive.
 Work closely with your academic advisors and/or faculty to plan for the future, discuss your enrollment options, and seek tutoring or other resources as needed.
 Click here to learn more about SAP.